Skip to content

 Grade: F

-This datapoint is an indication of the percentage of long-term patients who had UTI's.
-UTI's may be a sign of poor nursing care.
+This is the percentage of patients that have had a urinary tract infection.
+Urinary tract infections are considered to be an indicator of the quality of nursing care .
+UTI's are often the result of poor nursing care.
 However, this metric can also be skewed for certain nursing homes due to varying reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication